helios-h2020/h.core-SecurityAndPrivacyManager/README.md

 Security and Privacy API provides cryptographic services to HELIOS components.<p>

+One of the basic principles of HELIOS platform is security and privacy by design.
+Therefore every message that is sent from a peer to another should be encrypted. <p>

+There are two kinds of encryption, Public key encryption and symmetric encryption.
+Because symmetric encryption using AES is fast, messages are encrypted using AES. <p>

+Public key encryption enables encrypting messages using the receivers public encryption key such that only the receiver with the corresponding private key can decrypt them.
+Thus the idea is to send the message encrypted with AES and the AES key encrypted with RSA to the receiver.
+This requires that the sender knows the public key of the receiver, i.e. the peers have performed key exhange.
+The receiver can then decrypt the AES key with their secret key and decrypt the actual message using this AES key.<p>

+The public key encryption makes it possible to sign messages.
+The sender signs the messages using their private RSA signature key.
+If the receiver knows the senders public signature verification key, they can verify that the message is signed by the sender and be sure who wrote the message. <p>

+For access control there are methods for an application to set who has permissions to user's files and also to check if a peer willing to access these files has permissions to do this. <p>

 HELIOS Security and Privacy API is one of the HELIOS Core APIs as highlighted in the picture below:<p>